The Story of My Sling-A-Ling

 It’s true.
 Necessity is the mother of invention.
-I’m Jeff, the founder of Jakt Gear and this is the story of My Sling-A-Ling, the magnetic paracord bow sling.
+I’m Jeff, the founder of Jakt Gear and this is the story of our flagship product, My Sling-A-Ling, the magnetic paracord bow sling.

 Years ago, after my military service ended, I moved to Bozeman to finish school at Montana State University.
 I had grown up deer and turkey hunting in the Ozark hills of Missouri and had always dreamed of chasing elk in the Rockies.
 During my time in Montana, I found myself drawn to the serenity and solitude of the Absaroka-Beartooth Wilderness Area and that is where I spent most of my time, attempting to harvest my first elk with a bow.
 It was like turkey hunting on steroids and I was hooked.